muratk5n/thirdwave/en/2021/10/political-aspects-full-employment-kalecki.md

 grow.
 Strikes for wage increases and improvements in conditions of work would create political tension.
-It is true that profits would be higher under a regime of full employment than they are on the average .under laisser-faire; and even the rise in wage rates resulting from the stronger bargaining power of the workers is less likely to reduce profits than to increase prices, and thus affects adversely only the rentier interests.
+It is true that profits would be higher under a regime of full employment than they are on the average under laisser-faire; and even the rise in wage rates resulting from the stronger bargaining power of the workers is less likely to reduce profits than to increase prices, and thus affects adversely only the rentier interests.
 But "discipline in the factories" and "political